 The output of the following command shows the configured and negotiated speed:

 cli> show interfaces ge-0/0/0 extensive

 Source filtering: Disabled, Flow control: Enabled, Auto-negotiation: Enabled >>This says that auto negotiation is enabled on the interface.

 Autonegotiation information: Negotiation status: No-autonegotiation>> No-autonegotiation has been set at the other end and tells the status of the negotiated value.

 Link partner: Link mode: Half-duplex, Flow control: None, Remote fault: OK >>> Because of the above two reasons the interface goes into the half duplex mode.
 Link partner Speed: 100 Mbps

-If the remote end is configured for manual (that is no-auto-negotiations), then it is recommended to operate in no-auto-negotiation mode on the local device as well.
+If the remote end is configured for manual settings (no-auto-negotiation), then it is recommended to operate in no-auto-negotiation mode on the local device as well.
 Also, the manual settings that are set at the remote and local end should match, so as to avoid any quality and bandwidth issues.

 set interfaces ge-0/0/1 speed 100m set interfaces ge-0/0/1 link-mode full-duplex set interfaces ge-0/0/1 gigether-options no-auto-negotiation set interfaces ge-0/0/1 unit 0 family inet address x.x.x.x/y commit

 The same concept also holds good for the Fast-Ether links.
-Here the no-auto-negotiation should be explicitely specified in [edit interfaces fastether-options].
+Here the no-auto-negotiation should be explicitly specified in [edit interfaces fastether-options].